 Guests have the opportunity to ride in the morning and afternoon each day, and no two rides are the same.
 One day may involve a full day picnic ride to a local Dominican church and a visit to the nearby one-teacher rural school, or a polo morning followed by ‘sortija’, a gaucho game on horseback.
 In between rides there is the opportunity to dine on traditional Argentinean cuisine, swim in the pool, and enjoy long, uninterrupted walks or a spot of bird watching.

 - Horse Breed:There are approximately 80 riding horses available on the property.
 The horses have been bred on the estancia, have exceptionally soft mouths, are well-mannered and in excellent condition.
 They’re responsive and surefooted and are either Criollos, Peruvian Pasos or polo ponies, with some crossbreeds.

 - Pace:The pace can vary from a walk right through to a gallop.

 - Weight Limit:A maximum of 95kg / 210lbs for estancia stays and 83kg / 182lbs to ride Peruvian Pasos or participate in polo and trail rides.

 - Type of tack:The type of tack used on this ride is the traditional Argentinian tack, the recado.

 - Seasons:Estancia stays are available year-round, with the exception of 4 weeks over May/June when the estancia is closed for essential repair work.

 - Group size:4 to 6 riding guests, plus guides.

 - Time in Saddle:On average, 4 to 6 hours in the saddle each day.

 - Riding Ability:All riding abilities are catered for, from beginner to advanced.
-Not sure what your riding experience is?
+Not sure what your riding ability is?
 Watch THIS video to find out.

 - Accommodation:Comfortable rooms that are traditionally furnished with plenty of antiques, all individual and with private bathrooms.
 Rooms are heated with wood-burning stoves or fireplaces.